-Monitoring equipment and frequency for each site can be found in Table 3.
+Air monitoring equipment and frequency for each site can be found in Table 3.
+Dräger Tubes are required when air concentrations reach a certain level according to an HNu/OVA response.
+In certain situations, however, Dräger tubes are specified for use in the same manner as other real time instrumentation.
 Action levels that govern changes in levels of protection, can be found in Section 5.2.